 - You can also get a full waiver on the Medallion Qualifying Dollars (MQDs) requirement, which ordinarily requires you to spend anywhere from $3,000 to $15,000 per year with Delta to earn status

-Note that all of this is in addition to the 10,000 MQMs currently being offered as part of the welcome bonus.
+All of this is in addition to the 20,000 MQMs currently being offered as part of the welcome bonus.